stefmolin/data-morph/docs/quickstart.rst

 .. code:: console

-   $ data-morph --start-shape panda --target-shape star
+   $ data-morph --start panda --target star

 This produces the following animation in the newly-created ``morphed_data`` directory within your current working directory: